• Menu

 What Can You Expect After a Loved One Passes Away?

-March 29, 2018 by Jeffrey A. Nirenstein, Estate Planning Attorney
+March 29, 2018 // by Barry D. Horowitz, Estate Planning Attorney

-Whether you have been named as an executor of an estate in a will or you are otherwise coping with the death of someone close to you, you should reach out today to talk with Westport probate attorneys at our firm.
-We can help you to protect your rights, understand your obligations, and wind up the affairs of the estate in a timely manner.
-Give us a call today to find out more about how we can help you.
+Whether you have been named as anĀ executor of an estate in a will or you are otherwise coping with the death of someone close to you, you should reach out today to talk with Westport probate attorneys at our firm.
+We can help you to protect your rights, understand your obligations, and wind up the affairs of the estate in a timely manner.Ā Give us a call today to find out more about how we can help you.

 What to Expect After a Loved One’s Death